-Although it can be caused by some benign conditions, until proven otherwise, “double vision is never good,” says Dr. Rebecca Taylor, a spokeswoman for the American Academy of Ophthalmology.
+Although it can be caused by some benign conditions, until proven otherwise, “double vision is never good,” noted Dr. Rebecca Taylor, a spokeswoman for the American Academy of Ophthalmology.

 People can experience double vision in one or both eyes.
 If you have double vision in one eye, it can be due to a corneal problem.
 If you have double vision in both eyes, which is more common, it means your eyes aren’t working together in the right way.
 That could be due to a neurological issue, an autoimmune problem or other potentially serious issues.

 If you have pain, weakness, slurred speech, along with double vision (or any vision change), go to an emergency department.
-“If the double vision is new or sudden, you need to be evaluated,” says Taylor.
+“If the double vision is new or sudden, you need to be evaluated,” Taylor explained.